Watch and Learn: Learning to Use Computers from Online Videos: Related Work

-Our framework, \emph{Watch \& Learn}, also leverages web videos like TongUI~\citep{zhang2025tongui}, but differs in its technical strategy.
-Instead of relying on MLLMs to label tutorial steps, we train an inverse dynamics model (IDM) that can accurately infer user actions from consecutive screen states.
-This produces highly reliable UI trajectories that not only provide stronger supervised training signals but also serve as more effective in-context exemplars at inference time.
-By combining web-scale video mining with accurate action labeling, our approach complements prior work and highlights the value of extracting accurate cues from video-based supervision for CUAs.
+Our approach, \emph{Watch \& Learn}, also mines web videos like TongUI but differs fundamentally in supervision.
+Rather than labeling videos with MLLMs, we train an inverse dynamics model that infers user actions directly from screen transitions.
+This produces accurate UI trajectories that strengthen both supervised training and in-context reasoning.
+By combining large-scale video mining with precise action labeling, our framework complements prior synthesis efforts and emphasizes the value of reliable video-based supervision for CUAs.